bshack/shackstack/README.md

 gulp watch;
 ```

-This will create a browsersync server and reload the window when you make code changes.
+This will create a Browsersync server and reload your browser window(s) when you make code changes.

+Learn more about Browsersync here: https://www.browsersync.io

 ### Deploy